CANADA STOCKS-TSX buoyed by rally in gold and oil

 By Solarina Ho

-TORONTO, June 6 Canada's benchmark stock index rose on Tuesday as a surge in oil and gold prices sent energy and mining companies rallying.
+TORONTO, June 6 (Reuters) - Canada's benchmark stock index rose on Tuesday as a surge in oil and gold prices sent energy and mining companies rallying.

 The Toronto Stock Exchange's S&P/TSX composite index rose 54.78 points, or 0.36 percent, to finish at 15,464.56.